Dowth

 Dowth (Dubhadh) is the site of Neolithic passage tombs near the River Boyne in County Meath, Ireland.
 It is one of the three main tombs of the Brú na Bóinne World Heritage Site, along with Newgrange and Knowth.
 Its features align it with the other passage tombs, which date from around 3200 BC.
-Unlike its bigger neighbours, Dowth has mostly been left as a ruin, although its smaller inner chambers are largely intact.
+Unlike its neighbours, Dowth has mostly been left as a ruin, although its smaller inner chambers are largely intact.
 The Royal Irish Academy carried out a botched excavation in 1847, leaving a large crater in the mound that has never been repaired.

 Description

 The cairn or tumulus is about 85 m in diameter and 15 m high, and surrounded by large kerbstones, some of which are decorated.
-Quartz was found fallen outside the kerbing, suggesting that the entrance to this tomb was surrounded by glittering white stone, as at Newgrange.
+Quartz was found fallen outside the kerbing, suggesting that the entrance to this tomb was surrounded by glittering white stone, as at Knowth and Newgrange.
 Three stone-lined passages lead into the mound from the west.
 These comprise two passage tombs (known as Dowth North and Dowth South) and a souterrain.

 The longest of the passages (Dowth North) is 18.2 metres in length and is crossed by 3 sill-stones and ends in a cruciform chamber with a lintelled (not corbelled as in Newgrange or Knowth) roof.
 Dowth South is 3.5 metres long and ends in a roughly circular chamber with a modern concrete roof (the original roof having collapsed).
 In Dowth North, several of the orthostats (upright stones) of the passage and chamber are decorated with spirals, chevrons, lozenges and rayed circles.
 On the floor stands a single stone basin, 1.4m x 1m in size.
 The right-hand arm of the cross leads into another long rectangular chamber with an L-shaped extension entered over a low sill, sometimes referred to as 'the annex'.
 This may be the earliest part of the tomb, later brought within the design of the cruciform tomb.
 This annex is floored with a 2.4 metre-long flagstone containing an oval bullaun (artificial depression).
 Until recently, the cruciform tomb was reached by climbing down a ladder in an iron cage, and crawling about over loose stones.
-Now, access is restricted, and all the features are guarded by metal grills.
+Now, access is restricted, and all the features are guarded by metal grilles.

 A kerbstone with cup-marks, a spiral, and a flower-like design marks the entrance to Dowth South.
 While the current roof is modern, it is possible the original one was corbelled, as at Newgrange.
 This tomb has a few decorated stones and a large right-hand recess.